JingweiToo/Advanced-Feature-Selection-Toolbox/README.md

 ## List of available advanced feature selection methods
+* Note that the methods are altered so that they can be used in feature selection tasks
 * The extra parameters represent the parameter(s) other than population size and maximum number of iterations
 * Click on the name of method to view the extra parameter(s)
 * Use the *opts* to set the specific parameter(s)